-On screen and in fiction, such secret societies are frequently ascribed to running vast criminal networks, searching for magical/occult artefacts or running secret gladiatorial games.
+On screen and in fiction, such secret societies are frequently ascribed to running vast criminal networks, searching for magical/occult artifacts or running secret gladiatorial games.

 Of existing secret societies, The Illuminati appear in Razor Blade Smile (1998), Lara Croft, Tomb Raider (2001) and Trump vs The Illuminati (2020), are supposedly behind the creation of the Frankenstein monster in The Frankenstein Theory (2013) and sort of appear in Angels & Demons (2009).
 Meanwhile, The Freemasons cover up the real reasons for the Jack the Ripper killings in Murder by Decree (1979).

 In a number of films, secret societies are frequent seen as organising criminal activities – examples might include The Praetorians in The Net (1995), The Sheng Brotherhood in The Phantom (1996), The League of Assassins in Batman Begins (2005), The Hand in Elektra (2005) and tv’s Daredevil (2015-8), The Fraternity in Wanted (2008), The Court of Owls in Batman vs Robin (2015), The Assassins and Templars in Assassin’s Creed (2016) and Hydra in the Marvel Cinematic Universe.